ervwalter/octopress-ewal/source/_posts/2012-09-28-coffeescript-and-knockout-hello-world.markdown

 In the end, the score is 9 lines of CoffeeScript instead of 20 lines of JavaScript and the CoffeeScript version is (in my opinion) easier to read with a higher signal-to-noise ratio.

 This is just a very simple example, and it doesn't really exercise the full power of CoffeeScript.
 The next few posts will walk through a few more scenarios including CoffeeScript versions of some of the more complex Knockout samples and examples of how to use the Knockout mapping plugin with CoffeeScript.

+Next post in this series: [Knockout Samples in CoffeeScript](/2012/10/04/knockout-samples-in-coffeescript/)